Posts tagged Underground

 Links: Alexandra Palace, New River, Finsbury Park, Parkland Walk, Highgate Wood, London’s Protected Views

-This is a short circular walk in north-west London that takes in Alexandra Palace, The New River Path and The Parkland Walk.
-The Parkland Walk follows a disused railway line and is now an area of calm in a busy part of the capital.
+This is a brilliant, short circular walk in North London that takes in Alexandra Palace, the New River Path, and the Parkland Walk.
+The Parkland Walk follows a disused railway line and is now a fantastic, leafy green corridor providing a genuine area of calm in a very busy part of the capital.

-If you’re driving there’s a large car-park at Alexandra Palace that, at the time of writing, takes donations rather than a fixed charge.
-To access the route by public transport, the route passes close to Hornsea and Harringay rail stations and Highgate tube on the Northern Line.
+If you are driving, there is a large car park at Alexandra Palace that, at the time of writing, asks for donations rather than a fixed charge.
+To access the route by public transport, the path passes close to Hornsey and Harringay rail stations, as well as Highgate tube station on the Northern Line.

-At Alexandra Palace find the view point on the terrace at the centre of the south side of the main building.
-This is a Protected View to St. Paul’s Cathedral, although we couldn’t see St Paul’s even through the viewfinder.
-Must have been hiding.
+At Alexandra Palace, start by finding the viewpoint on the terrace at the centre of the south side of the main building.
+This is one of London's legally Protected Views looking towards St Paul's Cathedral.
+When we visited, we couldn't actually see St Paul's even through the metal viewfinder; it must have been hiding in the London haze!
+It is a spectacular panoramic spot regardless, originally built so Victorian Londoners could escape the smog of the city below.

-From the view point take the paths through Alexandra Park to the southern exit to North View Road.
-Here you can either take a left onto the path following the southern edge of the park, or follow North View Road and Newlands Road as they run parallel to the path.
-We were there after a lot of rain and the path was muddy so we took the roads.
-The path and Newlands Road join just before Campsbourne Play Centre.
+From the viewpoint, take the paths through Alexandra Park to the southern exit onto North View Road.
+Here you can either take a left onto the path following the southern edge of the park, or follow North View Road and Newlands Road as they run parallel to it.
+We were there after a lot of rain and the path was incredibly muddy, so we took the roads.
+The path and Newlands Road join just before the Campsbourne Play Centre.
 Follow Newlands Road, then Greenways in an easterly direction until you reach the New River Path.
+(A quirky fact about the New River: it is neither new nor a river!
+It is actually a 17th-century aqueduct built to supply drinking water to London from Hertfordshire).

 Follow the New River Path in a southerly direction for 2.6km until the junction of Alroy Road and Endymion Road.
-Take a right onto Endymion Road and follow it south until the entrance to Finsbury Park.
+Take a right onto Endymion Road and follow it south until you reach the entrance to Finsbury Park.
 Enter the park and follow the path on the western edge down to meet the Capital Ring just south of the Finsbury Park Café.
-Take a right onto the Capital Ring, cross the footbridge over the rail line and join the Parkland Walk.
+Take a right onto the Capital Ring, cross the footbridge over the active rail line, and join the Parkland Walk.

 Parkland Walk South

-The Parkland Walk follows the route of the old railway line that ran from Finsbury Park station to Alexandra Palace.
-The route of the southern, and longer, section of the Parkland Walk runs from Finsbury Park (the park not the station) to the Holmesdale Tunnels near Highgate tube station.
+The Parkland Walk traces the route of the old railway line that ran from Finsbury Park to Alexandra Palace.
+The route of the southern, and longer, section of the Parkland Walk runs from the edge of Finsbury Park up to the Holmesdale Tunnels near Highgate tube station.
+Look out for the curious sight of a spriggan (a type of Cornish fairy) bursting out of one of the old railway arches along the way!

 Disused Stations Passed: